 ABRSM exams (optional)

 Exams are never forced.
-If your child enjoys structure and responds well to clear milestones, ABRSM can be introduced at the right time — calmly, and without pressure.
+If your child enjoys structure and responds well to clear milestones, an optional ABRSM pathway can be introduced where helpful — calmly, and without pressure.

 Many children do best with a balanced approach: pieces they enjoy, alongside reading, rhythm, technique, and musical understanding.
 The aim is confident progress — not stress.